-Performance Management: Pros Vs. Cons of Employee Self-Evaluations
+Pros Vs. Cons of Employee Self-Assessment Performance Review

 - Employee self-appraisals can function as a cheat sheet for the manager when completing the overall performance evaluation form.